Does Erasing Flash Memory Shorten It’s Life?

 Why does an erase function shorten the life of the device?

-As once can see, an erase function is not required unless you have a specific situation which requires it.
-Since the erase function is slower and shorts the life of the device, probably best not to use it, unless necessary.
+As you can see, an erase function isn't required unless you have a specific reason to use it.
+Because it's slower and shortens the life of the device, it's best avoided unless data security or compliance demands it.